 On March 15, 2011, a shareholder derivative suit was filed by certain funds affiliated with Teamster Local 237 in the Superior Court of Fulton County, State of Georgia against certain officers and directors of the Company and the Company's compensation consultants.
-The complaint alleges breach of fiduciary duties involving decisions regarding executive compensation; specifically that compensation awarded to certain Company executives for the 2010 fiscal year were improper in light of the negative subsequent advisory "say on pay" vote by shareholders at the Company's 2011 stockholders meeting.
-On September 16, 2011, the court entered an order and granted the defendants' motion to dismiss all counts of the complaint.
-The plaintiffs have filed a notice of appeal and the briefing schedule has not yet been finalized.
+The complaint alleges breach of fiduciary duties involving decisions regarding executive compensation; specifically that compensation awarded to certain Company executives for the 2010 fiscal year was improper in light of the negative subsequent advisory "say on pay" vote by shareholders at the Company's 2011 stockholders' meeting.
+On September 16, 2011, the Court entered an order and granted the defendants' motion to dismiss all counts of the complaint.
+Although the plaintiffs filed an appeal from this dismissal, they have subsequently decided to withdraw such appeal.
+We have joined in that motion.
+Each party has agreed to bear its own fees and expenses and the Company made no payment to the plaintiffs to resolve this matter.

-We cannot predict or determine the timing or final outcome of the lawsuits or the effect that any adverse findings or adverse determinations in the pending lawsuits may have on us.
+We cannot predict or determine the timing or final outcome of the lawsuits or the effect that any adverse findings or determinations in the pending lawsuits may have on us.
 In addition, an estimate of possible loss or range of loss, if any, cannot presently be made with respect to certain of the above pending matters.
 An unfavorable determination in any of the pending lawsuits could result in the payment by us of substantial monetary damages which may not be fully covered by insurance.
 Further, the legal costs associated with the lawsuits and the amount of time required to be spent by management and the Board of Directors on these matters, even if we are ultimately successful, could have a material adverse effect on our business, financial condition and results of operations.